 - Colons – there’s often confusion between a colon and semi-colon.
 Generally if you’re going to list something use a colon, if you’re going to enhance or explain something you use a semi-colon, and in both cases, you use a small letter (unless a name follows) for the first word after the colon or semi-colon, e.g. He told her what he needed: a rope, goggles and a notebook. http://grammar.ccc.commnet.edu/grammar/marks/colon.htm explains in detail and http://www.colonsemicolon.com is a great resource.

 - Direct vs indirect action – Try and make your writing as direct as you can.
 What do I mean by that?
 Have the character (Ted) throw the ball rather than say “The ball was thrown by Ted”.
 Also instead of saying “Ted saw the train speeding towards the car”, having the train speeding towards the car means you’re closer to the action.

-- Elipses – these are the … dots which always come in threes.
+- Ellipses – these are the … dots which always come in threes.
 If you use a computer package such as Word you’ll probably find it automatically changes the three individual dots to a set of three dots (so your cursor would only move one space instead of three when you go over them).
 If you’re using them in dialogue where the character trails off (if they’re interrupted, you’d use a long dash), then the three dots come immediately after the final word but if you are using them in text where you are leaving out a word or section, then the ellipses appear on their own (see http://grammar.ccc.commnet.edu/grammar/marks/ellipsis.htm for a fuller explanation).

 - Endings – endings are just as important, if not more so than beginnings.
 They have to tie up all the loose ends – unless you’re writing a series where questions will be answered in later books, you need to make sure that any queries the reader may have had about the plot through the book are answered by the end.
 They also need to leave the reader with some emotion; relief, pleasure, at the very least satisfaction.
 How many times have you thrown down a book (a paper one rather than electronic, hopefully) because you’d been disappointed by the ending.
 Not only have you invested money in what you’ve just read but also several hours of your time.
 Of course if the beginning and middle weren’t good enough to keep you motivated you may not have reached the end but if they were then it’s even more important to reward the reader for making it thus far.
 It wasn’t all a dream (thank you, Bobby Ewing) or the antagonist a figment of the protagonist’s imagination (aka Stephen King’s Secret Window).
 Everything has to make sense, to the point where the reader says, “Oh yes, of course!” or they go back looking for the clues and find them.